immunespace/scintegrator/README.md

 ```

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
-Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;
+Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_
 > see [docs](https://nf-co.re/usage/configuration#custom-configuration-files).

 ## Credits